Christmas Decor Trends 2026 — What's In This Year

 Shop the Trend: Mercury Glass Ornaments

-A smaller, more affordable entry point into mercury glass ornaments with a classic twist-ball form.
-The 3.15" size gives them good visual weight on the tree.
-These pair well with the champagne gold finials above for a layered gold mercury glass grouping that looks expensive and intentional.
+The most affordable entry point into mercury glass ornaments, with a classic twist-ball form.
+The 3.15" size gives them good visual weight on the tree, and the spiral ribbing works at any depth in the branches.
+These pair well with the rose gold twist set above — same finish, two colours, so they still read as one collection rather than two ideas.

 How to Combine the 2026 Trends